fumatchu/KVM/README.md

 dnf -y install wget && cd /root && bash <(wget -qO- https://raw.githubusercontent.com/fumatchu/KVM/main/KVMInstall.sh)

-This will download and bootstrap the installer
+This will download and bootstrap the installer to the system

 ### 3. After you have run the installer, you need to manually reboot from the physical console if running over SSH (ctrl+alt+del, or login and type reboot).
 Network changes will disconnect your active session at the end of the script if using SSH